 Credit repair is critical to saving money on insurance, loans, and credit cards, but that's not the only reason to repair your credit.
 A better credit score opens up new employment opportunities, even promotions and raises with your current employer.
 If you dream of starting your own business or just want the security of knowing you can borrow money when you want to, you should repair your credit sooner rather than later.

-Do It Yourself Credit Repair
+Do-It-Yourself Credit Repair

 You've probably seen advertisements for credit repair on television or heard them on the radio.
-Maybe even seen credit repair signs on the side of the road.
+Maybe you've even seen credit repair signs on the side of the road.
 You don't have to hire a professional to fix your credit.
 The truth is, there is nothing a credit repair company can do to improve your credit that you can’t do for yourself.
 Save some money and the hassle of finding a reputable company and repair your credit yourself.
 The next steps will show you how.